GumpDev/jhp/README.md

 Open a CMD and type `npm start`

-For compile the Node.JS commands, you need make a file with extension .jhp, and open the tag <jhp>, inside it you can put NodeJs Commands.
+To execute Node.JS commands, you need to make a file with .jhp extension , and use the tag <jhp>, inside it you can put NodeJs Commands.

 Exemple:
 `<jhp>
-    echo($_FS.readdirSync('.')); //Will read the server directory and print in the client screen.
+    echo($_FS.readdirSync('.')); //Read the server directory and print in the client screen.
 </jhp>`